johnk2022/Project1/README.md

 1. Update padding for navlinks and social networks.
 2. Adjust style.css for 800px screens.

+**May 02 2022:**
+1. Adjust style.css navlinks for 800px screens.
+Create copies of index.html and style.css.

 **ToDo**
 1. Work on a positive emotional response.